01 of 04

 Discard the Membrane and Prepare Your Ribs

 Once the membrane is removed, you'll see how elastic the peritoneum is.
 That is exactly why it's best to remove it.
 When the membrane remains on the ribs, it's like chewing on a big rubber band.
-Once it's peeled off, discard it and continue seasoning and prepping your ribs.
+Once you've removed it, discard it and continue seasoning and prepping your ribs.

-There are so many tasty ways to prepare ribs and the methods of cooking them are quite versatile.
-From a great recipe for baby back ribs you can make in a slow cooker to another one for Memphis-style spare ribs you can cook on the grill, you'll find your favorite in no time.
-If cooking ribs is new to you, it's best to start with a beginner's guide to pork ribs and you can also follow tips and tricks for cooking ribs on the grill for some helpful advice.
+There are so many tasty ways to prepare and cook ribs, from slow cooking to grilling to smoking.
+From oven-braised country-style pork ribs to South American-style grilled pork ribs, you'll find your favorite in no time.
+If cooking ribs is new to you, it's best to start with a beginner's guide to pork ribs.
+If you're planning to light up the grill, go over some tips and tricks for cooking ribs on the grill.